sentinel-official/docs/guides/nodes/dVPN/START.md

 4. Edit the configuration file _${HOME}/.sentinelnode/wireguard.toml_ if required

-    Contents of the sample configuration file

-    In this example 60299 is the Wireguard port.
-You'll need it later on in step 4 as <WIREGUARD_PORT>
+    In the sample below, 60299 is the WireGuard port.
+You will need it later on in step 4 as <WIREGUARD_PORT>.

-    __DO NOT USE__
+    Sample configuration file contents. __DO NOT USE__

     ``` text
     device = "wg0"